 1 Troy ounce = 1.097 ounce

-Besides the obvious weight differences, there is another distinction in the way they are measured.
-Everyone knows that 1 oz = 1/16 lb, so a troy pound must be heavier right?
+Besides the obvious weight differences, there is another distinction in how they are measured.
+Everyone knows that one regular pound corresponds to sixteen avoirdupois ounces, so a troy pound must be heavier right?
 Contrary to popular belief, it's not.
 In the Troy system, a troy pound is actually only equal to 12 troy ounces, which ends up being lighter.
 Thus, in terms of weight, 1 pound of silver is approximately 80 grams more than 1 troy pound of silver.
 For that reason, most bullion being traded and sold is measured in troy ounces or kilograms.
 This is to avoid any confusion between the conversions between troy ounces and troy pounds.

 Check out our posts: